shrawanibharati/demo-microservice/README.md

 ## General ##

-The service exposes a REST API that gives commission with respect to client.
+Transaction : The service exposes a REST API that gives an amount converted from given currency to EUR.
-The amount given in the request is converted form base currency(part of request body) to EUR with available exchange rate.
-Following are the rules applicable for commission:
-RULE 1 :
-  - Commission = 0.5% of amount in EUR, if calculated commission < 5% then round it off to 5%.
-RULE 2 :
-  - If Client id is 42 then commission is 5%, else Zero.
-RULE 3 :
-  - If for the given client id, the monthly turnover has reached more than 1000, then commission is 3*, else Zero.
+If the monthly turnover for the client is more than 1000 EUR then 5% commission is applied on the amount.

-Calculate commission based on Rule applicable :
-  - If client id is not 42 and its monthly turnover >= 1000 then RULE 3 applies.
-  - if the client id is 42 and
-    - its monthly turnover < 1000 then RULE 2 applies.
-    - its monthly turnover > 1000 then maximum of RULE 1 and RULE 3 is applied.
+House management : the service exposes REST API to perform crud operations house entity.

 ## Technical Design ##

-Endpoints :
+Transaction Endpoints :
     Post : `/transaction`

+House Endpoints :
+    Posy, Get, Get all, Put, Delete : `/house` save all : `/house/all`
+    sort by amount : `/house/sortbyamount`

 Database : Postgres
 Tests : Unit, Integration